Qwiery/qwiery.github.io/docs/dashboards/graph-widget.md

 ## How to use

+- add a graph widget to a dashboard
 - select the 'Graph' option as render option
 - select the graph database
 - write a (Cypher) query to retrieve the data